lafe/Teams2Mqtt/readme.md

 The application is a Windows service, so only Windows is supported.
 It uses .NET 7, so the [.NET Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) must be available.
 To check if the correct version of .NET is installed, you can use the command `dotnet --list-runtimes` on the command line.
 This command shows all installed runtimes and should include an entry for "`Microsoft.NETCore.App`" with at least version 7.0.0.

+There are two types of releases:

+- Multiple files: the application logic is placed in multiple files
+- Single file (**recommended**): the files of the "multiple files" release are packed into a single executable

+Microsoft [recommends](https://docs.microsoft.com/en-us/dotnet/core/extensions/windows-service#publish-the-app) to use a self-contained executable for services, so it is recommended to use the "Single file" release.

 After the current release of the software has been downloaded, the following steps are necessary to install the service:

 - Extract the archive in a folder of your choice.
 It is recommended to place it in the "Program Files" directory.